organicaudio/useful-code-snippets2/docs/terraform.md

 ## Provisioning

-- Only necessary if you do not use image-based infrastructure.
+- Only necessary if you do not use image-based infrastructure (you can create images with vagrant or packer).
+- "can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service."
+- is not declarative
 - provisioner are defined inside a resource and have a type like: ``local-exec`` or ``remote-exec``
 - Are for bootstrapping components (on creation) not to change software on a running component.
-- **You need to destroy the infrastructure if the reosurces arleady exist, so the reosurces will be recreated and the bootstrapping logic of the provisioner can be done.**
+- **You need to destroy the infrastructure if the resource already exist, so the resource will be recreated and the bootstrapping logic of the provisioner can be done.**
 - If a resource successfully creates but fails during provisioning, Terraform will error and mark the resource as "tainted".
 - Terraform tries to destroy and recreate tainted resources every time *apply* ist called.
 - ``terraform taint <resource.id>`` manually marks a resource as tainted.